CHAPTER 5

 "And every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them, heard I saying, Blessing, and honour, and glory, and power, be unto Him that sitteth upon the throne, and unto the Lamb for ever and ever."

-There will be nothing or no one who will not worship the Lamb.
+There will be nothing or no one who will not worship the "Lamb of God".
 Every creature in Heaven will worship Him.
 Every creature on the earth will worship Him.
 And every creature under the earth will worship Christ.
 Let's look at this in two parts, the human part and the non-human part.
 All the hosts of Heaven will be worshipping Christ, whether they be the twenty-four elders, the beasts, or the angels.
-All the hosts of the earth will worship the Lamb whether they are Christians or are not.
-And all the hosts under the earth will worship the Lamb.
-In other words, all the souls in hell, from the beginning of creation unto this point of time, will be worshipping the Lamb.
-Will people get out of hell and be allowed into Heaven because they are worshipping the Lamb?
+All the hosts of the earth will worship the "Lamb" whether they are Christians or are not.
+And all the hosts under the earth will worship the "Lamb".
+In other words, all the souls in hell, from the beginning of creation unto this point of time, will worship Jesus.
+Will people get out of hell and be allowed into Heaven because they are worshipping the "Lamb"?
 No, I'm afraid not.
-The decision to accept the Lamb's sacrifice for sin must be made before physical death.
-However, all those in hell, and even Satan himself, will be worshipping the Lamb.
-Satan used to worship the Lamb of God, but Satan decided he didn't want to anymore.
-Ezekiel 28:14-15 says this about Satan: "Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.
-Thou wast perfect in thy ways from the day that thou wast created, till iniquity was found in thee."
-So we will see every human or spiritual entity worshipping Christ.
+The decision to accept the "Lamb's sacrifice for sin must be made before physical death.
+However, all those in hell, and even Satan himself, will bow before the "Lamb of God".

 Non-human elements on this earth will also be praising its Creator.
 We just wrote about the flowers, trees, and rocks making sounds of praise to their Creator in verse 9 of this chapter.
-The birds of the air and all the fish life in all the waters will be worshipping their Creator.
-Anything under the earth - the crust, the mantels, volcanoes, and even hell itself will be worshipping the Lamb.
+The birds of the air and all the fish life in the waters will be worshipping their Creator.
+Anything under the earth - the crust, the mantels, volcanoes, and even hell itself will be worshipping the "Lamb".
 Before man sinned and ruined this perfect world, the whole universe was in harmony.
 The Bible says in Romans 8:19 "For the earnest expectation of the creature waiteth for the manifestation...".
 Verse 21 of Romans 8 says: "...the creature itself also shall be delivered from the bondage of corruption into the glorious liberty..."
 And verse 22 says: "For we know that the whole creation groaneth and travaileth in pain together until now."
-The Lamb of God will one day soon break the bondage of all sin that is on all the entire world.
+The "Lamb of God" will one day soon break the bondage of all sin that is upon the entire world.

 In our verse here, John is saying that he is hearing "every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them".
 John hears them saying "Blessing, and honour, and glory, and power, be unto Him that sitteth upon the throne, and unto the Lamb for ever and ever".
-All of Heaven, the universe, and our earth will be sounding out with loud praises to Almighty God and the Lamb!
+All of Heaven, the universe, and our earth will be sounding out with loud praises to Almighty God and the "Lamb"!

 A part of Psalm 65:12 states that "...the little hills rejoice on every side..."
 Psalm 65:13 says: "The pastures are clothed with flocks; the valleys are also covered over with corn; they shout for joy, they also sing."